History of Navy in Timeline

 Navy

-In 1906, the United Kingdom launched HMS Dreadnought, marking a further step change in naval firepower, though naval tactics still emphasized the line of battle.
+In 1906, the United Kingdom launched HMS Dreadnought, marking a further step change in naval firepower.
+However, naval tactics at the time still emphasized the line of battle.

-In 1941, at Pearl Harbor, the carrier demonstrated its ability to strike decisively at enemy ships out of sight and range of surface vessels, marking a major paradigm shift in naval warfare.
+In 1941 at Pearl Harbor, the aircraft carrier demonstrated its ability to strike decisively at enemy ships out of sight and range of surface vessels, marking a major paradigm shift in naval warfare.

 1944: Battle of Leyte Gulf

-In 1944, the Battle of Leyte Gulf occurred, arguably the largest naval battle in history and the last battle in which battleships played a significant role.
+In 1944, the Battle of Leyte Gulf, arguably the largest naval battle in history, took place, and was the last battle in which battleships played a significant role.
+By the end of World War II, the carrier had become the dominant force of naval warfare.

-April 2010: U.S. Navy Lifts Ban on Female Sailors Serving on Submarines
+April 2010: US Navy Lifts Submarine Ban for Female Sailors

-In April 2010, the U.S. Navy lifted the ban on female sailors serving on board U.S. submarines, a change from the historical restrictions due to extended duty tours and close conditions.
+In April 2010, the U.S. Navy lifted the ban on female sailors serving on board U.S. submarines, a restriction that had been in place due to extended duty tours and close conditions, though other countries had previously opened submarine service to women.